yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Conditional

-??? example  "&lt;is controlled by human&gt;"
+??? example  "&lt;when controlled by human&gt;"
 	Applicable to: Conditional

-??? example  "&lt;is controlled by AI&gt;"
+??? example  "&lt;when controlled by AI&gt;"
 	Applicable to: Conditional

 ??? example  "&lt;for [nationFilter]&gt;"